 What Do You Get With Cuisinart Food Processor FP-14DC?

 I have to admit that Cuisinart FP14DCN is not cheap, but look at what you get for this price!

 There are three bowls included, so you can say that it’s three food processors for the price of one.

 You will also get an adjustable slicing disk and a two-sided shredding disk, so no need to spend extra money on extra discs.

 The work bowl capacity gives you an idea of the number of ingredients the processor is capable of holding.
 A medium-sized one may have a capacity of 7-9 cups, while a full-sized one may even hold up to 11-12 cups of dry ingredients.

 It is always advisable to go for the best food processor with a higher capacity than you may think you need.
 That way, the same processor can be used to cook for a broader range of people.

 A high-powered food processor will be more efficient, smoothly chop down ingredients, and run for long periods of time.
 An ideal power range for the motor of such machines is 550 to 1000 watts.
 The more you see yourself using your food processor, the higher should be your required motor power.

-The speed at which the machine works is critical; the higher the number, the faster the food processor’s rate can work.
+The machine’s speed is critical; the higher the number, the faster the food processor’s rate can work.

 Food processors under the $200 price range usually have at least 2 speeds along with pulse.
 Still, some even come with variable speed controls that adjust the speed according to your needs.